Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 Therefore, in this personal statment, I will satate my work for each of 4 versions and also my little invention, test_toolkit, in five sections.
 In each section, I will go into describe what I have done and what special there are.

-After that I will conclude what I have learn and the enlightmemts I recieved during this project.
+After that I will reflect what I have learn, what I did well and what I can improve.

 Last but not least, I will state what I would like to carry on to do that is inspired by this project.
 ### VERSION-1-SINGLECYCLE